 Collected from your accommodation by your driver/guide for the six hour drive in a stretched Land Rover or Land Cruiser to Sossusvlei and Kulala Adventurer Camp for a two night stay.

-Local activities in Sossusvlei including a visit to DeadVlei and the opportunity to climb one of the huge dunes in the region (you need to be fit for this though!!) or Big Daddy is you’re really up for a challenge.
+Local activities in Sossusvlei including a visit to DeadVlei and the opportunity to climb one of the huge dunes in the region such as the famous Big Daddy.
 You can also visit Sesriem Canyon and experience an early morning balloon safari (at additional cost).

-Continue northwards via the Cape Cross cape seal colony to Damaraland and Damaraland Adventurer Camp, a comfortable yet rustic mobile camp set in this remote part of Namibia.
-The camp is similar in style and size to Kulala Adventurer Camp and offers rustic comfortable camping.
-Damaraland is characterised by rugged mountains interspersed with river valleys that contain a wide range of desert adapted wildlife including elephant and giraffe.
-Lion are occasionally seen.
+Continue northwards via the Cape Cross cape seal colony to Damaraland and Damaraland Adventurer Camp, a comfortable yet rustic mobile camp set in this remote part of Namibia for two nights.

 DAY 6 & 7